skyrimunificationproject/skyrimunificationproject.github.io/addons.markdown

 ## Project Arch - Addon - Lore-Friendly Towns

-Towns by Schlitzor or Th3 Duk3 that recreate locations mentioned in previous TES games, or provide a vanilla-feeling village in a location that notably lacks one.
+Towns by Schlitzor that recreate locations mentioned in previous TES games, or provide a vanilla-feeling village in a location that notably lacks one.

 ## ra2 - Addon - Towns